obsidiandynamics/zerolog/README.md

 zlg.i("The list %s has %d elements", z -> z.arg(numbers).arg(numbers::size).tag("list"));
 ```

 By simply changing `list.size()` to `list::size` we avoid a potentially superfluous method call.
 Our recommendation is to always favour method references over lambda-style closures.
-This way _no new code is produced_ and there is no impact on code coverage.
+This way _no new code is written_ and there is no impact on code coverage.

 ## Transforms
 Often we won't have the luxury of invoking a single no-arg method on an object to obtain a nice, log-friendly representation.
 Zlg provides a convenient way of extracting a lazily-evaluated transform into a separate static method, taking a single argument — the object to transform.